menandmice/micetro_docs/guides/implementation/mfa_azure.rst

 .. meta::
    :description: How to configure multifactor authentication with Microsoft Entra ID
-   :keywords: Azure, Entra, external authentication, multifactor authentication, mfa
+   :keywords: Azure, Entra ID, external authentication, multifactor authentication, mfa

 .. _mfa-azure:

 Integrating with Microsoft Entra ID
 ====================================
-Streamline your authentication process by integrating with Microsoft Entra ID (formerly Azure AD) for MFA and SSO functionalities.
-After configuration, Micetro's login page will feature a button directing users to Entra's authentication URL.
+Integrating Micetro with Microsoft Entra ID (formerly Azure AD) can simplify the authentication process by providing multifactor authentication (MFA) and single sign-on (SSO) functionalities.
+After configuration, Micetro's login page will include a button that, when clicked, directs users to Microsoft Entra's authentication URL, where they can complete the authentication process using their Entra credentials and gain access to Micetro without the need to enter their login credentials repeatedly.

 Dependency Checklist
 --------------------